-- #10View all Photos#10 in SedonaParks and Gardens, Recreation, Swimming/PoolsTYPEHalf Day to Full DayTIME TO SPENDParks and Gardens, Recreation, Swimming/PoolsTYPEHalf Day to Full DayTIME TO SPENDRead More
+- #11View all Photos#11 in Sedona3.9 miles to city centerParks and Gardens, Recreation, Swimming/PoolsTYPEHalf Day to Full DayTIME TO SPEND3.9 miles to city centerParks and Gardens, Recreation, Swimming/PoolsTYPEHalf Day to Full DayTIME TO SPEND

 For those of you visiting Sedona during the hot summer months, a few hours at Slide Rock State Park is a must.
 Housed on land that formerly grew apple trees, the park earned its name from the stretch of its slippery creek bed near the original homestead that now acts as a natural waterslide.
 Visitors can cruise down the creek on a tube or on their own, or simply enjoy the sun along the rock bed.
 Beyond the natural waterslide, the park is home to numerous natural swimming pools.
 The farm's old homestead is also open to exploration.

-Some travelers lament over the somewhat steep entrance fee, but still, many say the park is worth the price on a hot day.
+Some travelers lament over the sometimes crowded conditions, but still, many say the park is definitely worth visiting, especially with kids.
 Visitors often bring their families and spend the entire day at the park soaking up the sun and swimming in the water.
-If you are feeling brave, you can even go cliff jumping.
+Others caution that water shoes with good grip are a must as you'll be slipping and sliding any time you're near the wet rocks.
+To avoid the crowds (and snag a parking spot), heed the advice of reviewers and arrive early.
+And if you are feeling brave, consider cliff jumping.

 Explore More of Sedona